apertureless/shopware-api-client/README.md

 ```

 ## Examples
-Examples how to use the package
+Examples how to use the package:

 ### ES2015